UtsavMurarka/MXene-machine-learning/README.md

 11. Boiling point
 12. Number of isotopes
 13. Number of shells
-14. Specific heat<br/>
+14. Specific heat
+15. Mass Magnetic Susceptibility
+16. Molar Magnetic Susceptibility
+17. Thermal Conductivity<br/>
-So, now, in addition to the 29 features we had earlier, we now have 70 new features (14 properties x 5 atoms per molecule).
-Therefore, a total of 99 features.
+So, now, in addition to the 29 features we had earlier, we now have 85 new features (17 properties x 5 atoms per molecule).
+Therefore, a total of 131 features.

 ### Distribution of individual features (NEW)
 ![feature_dist](https://github.com/UtsavMurarka/MXene-machine-learning/blob/master/feature_dist_99.png)